rubymonsters/ruby-for-beginners/10_built_in_classes.md

 Another way of looking at symbols is that they aren't really text, even though they read well.
 Instead they are unique identifiers, like numbers, or bar codes.
-While strings represent data that can change, symbols represent uniq values, which are static.
+While strings represent data that can change, symbols represent unique values, which are static.

 And more technically, if you use strings that contain the same text in your